lwang051/Kungfu-Taxi/README.md

 1. The [use case diagram](../master/Diagrams/Use%20Case%20Diagram.pdf) gives a breakdown of the functionality.
 Use cases are pruned for simplicity.

-2. The [activity diagram](../master/Diagrams/Activity%20Diagram.pdf) illustrates the flow of the main activities within a life cycle (level-wise).
+2. The [activity diagram](../master/Diagrams/Activity%20Diagram.pdf) illustrates the flow of the main activities within a game life cycle (level-wise).